Diverse Gaussian Noise Consistency Regularization for Robustness and Uncertainty Calibration: Experimental Results

-\textbf{Performance Metrics.} Classification performance on the clean dataset is measured using test accuracy, i.e., $\frac{1}{n} \sum_{i=1}^n \1_{\{y_i = \hat{y}_i\}}$.
-Robustness against domain shifts is measured using accuracy on a corrupted validation set for different severity levels $j$.
-For a specific corruption type $m \in \{1,\dots,M\}$ and severity level $j \in \{1,\dots,J\}$, let $A_{m,j}$ denote the corresponding accuracy.
-The \textit{mean corruption accuracy (mCA)} is defined as: $mCA = \frac{1}{M J} \sum_{m=1}^M \sum_{j=1}^J A_{m,j}$.
-We denote the mCA score computed over only noise corruptions as \textit{mCA-N} (excluding Gaussian noise corruption for fairness).
+\textbf{Performance Metrics.} Classification performance on clean data is measured using test accuracy, i.e., $\frac{1}{n} \sum_{i=1}^n \1_{\{y_i = \hat{y}_i\}}$.
+Robustness against domain shifts is measured using accuracy on a corrupted validation set for various severity levels.
+For corruption type $m \in \{1,\dots,M\}$ and severity level $j \in \{1,\dots,J\}$, let $A_{m,j}$ be the corresponding accuracy.
+The \textit{mean corruption accuracy (mCA)} is defined as: $mCA = \frac{1}{M J} \sum_{m=1}^M \sum_{j=1}^J A_{m,j}$ (\textit{excluding Gaussian noise for fairness}).
+We denote the mCA score computed over only noise corruptions as \textit{mCA-N} (\textit{excluding Gaussian noise for fairness}).